fauna-labs/fwitter/README.md

 <img src="https://github.com/fauna-brecht/fwitter/blob/master/readme/admin_key3.png?raw=true" width="600">

-You now have the option to place it in your environment variables via .env.local, we have provided an example file .env.local.example that you can rename.
+You now have the option to place it in your environment variables (REACT_APP_LOCAL___ADMIN) via .env.local, we have provided an example file .env.local.example that you can rename.
 Although the .env.local file is gitignored, make sure not to push your admin key, this key is powerful and meant to stay private.
 The setup scripts will therefore also ask you the key if you did not place it in your environment vars so you could opt to paste them in then instead.

 ```
 REACT_APP_LOCAL___ADMIN=<insert your admin key>